JazzyWagdaddy/MS-4018-Draft-analyze-present-Microsoft-365-Copilot/Instructions/Labs/Lab_03_Collaborate_with_Teams.md

 You now want to schedule a meeting to brainstorm some feedback with your team.
 You can use Copilot in Outlook to find the best time based on your team's availability, and draft the body of the meeting invite to include the key points you prompted Copilot to answer from your meeting chat.

-1. Open Microsoft Outlook by navigating to the following URL: [https://outlook.office.com](https://outlook.office.com).
+1. Open Microsoft Outlook from your browser [outlook.office.com](https://outlook.office.com) or desktop application.

 1. Select the **Copilot** icon from the **Home** ribbon to open the Copilot pane.